Jaxc/PyStageLinQ/StageLinQ_protocol.md

 ### Nomenclature
 In this document the following words are used as this:

-*StageLinQ device*: A device that can communicate on StageLinq, e.g. DJ equipment, stage lightning controller, or a a computer running the software.
+*StageLinQ device*: A device that can communicate on StageLinq, e.g. DJ equipment, stage lightning controller, or a computer running the software.

 *StageLinQ source*: This is used to describe a device that is the source of StageLinQ information,